 The Common Data Set, or CDS, should be an integral tool in your college research toolbox.
 The CDS is a “collaborative effort among data providers in the higher education community and publishers as represented by the College Board, Peterson’s, and U.S. News & World Report.”
 Almost all schools participate and use a common form to collect a set of information allowing you to compare apples to apples in an easy to use format without having to scour a college’s website to find each piece of information.
+To locate a college’s CDS google [college name] common data set.
+Most schools provide links to the last five years worth of reports.

 Some examples of the data you can find:

-• Academic calendar - semester, quarter, trimester, 4-1-1 - see section A-4
+• Academic calendar - semester, quarter, trimester, 4-1-1 - Section A-4

-• Retention rate - see section B-22
+• Retention rate - Section B-22

-• Admissions factors - see section C-7
+• Admissions factors - Section C-7

-• Transfer credit policies - see sections D12-D17
+• Transfer credit policies - Sections D12-D17

-• Required areas for graduation - see section E-1
+• Requirements for graduation - Section E-1

 • A — General Information: The type of college—private or public, single-gender or co-ed, degrees offered, and so on—and the college’s contact information.